How to use Skype to spy on your cats or dogs

 Then, go to the Skype for Desktop download page and choose a download for the type of operating system your tablet has.
 Don't download Skype for Tablets.
 It won't work for this project.

 Next, go to the Skype for Tablets download page and choose a download for the type of operating system your tablet has, if it doesn't have Skype already.
-You can choose between iPad ($299.95 at Amazon.com), Android, Kindle Fire HD and Windows downloads.
+You can choose between iPad (£339.00 at Apple), Android, Kindle Fire HD and Windows downloads.

 Once Skype is downloaded to your tablet, set up an account for your pet, since you can't call yourself using your Skype account.
 A cute profile pic of your pet is a must, of course.
 Then, add yourself as a contact.